Skip to content

 show ip route vrf NAME

-ping vrf NAME <destination>
+ping vrf NAME 10.10.10.2

-show interface tunnel0
+show interfaces tunnel0

 show run interface tunnel0